-In 2019, we will mark the 150th anniversary of his birth.
+This year, we remember the 150th anniversary of his birth.
 And 40 years less, that is 110 years, will have passed since the birth of another renowned Slovenian painter – Zoran Mušič.
 See the permanent exhibition of his works at the National Gallery where all images of his life are shown.

 200 years since the first visit to the Škocjan Caves

 The Škocjan Caves are one of the greatest karst landmarks.
 Here, the River Reka carved the largest known underground canyon in the world.
 The Škocjan Caves were the first Slovenian site to be included on the UNESCO World Natural and Cultural Heritage List.
-The year 2019 will mark the 200th anniversary of the first recorded visit to the Škocjan Caves.
+The year 2019 also marks the 200th anniversary of the first recorded visit to Škocjan Caves.
 Why not visit them yourselves and witness the mighty power of natural forces and this incredible underground backdrop?

 25 years since the opening of the Anthony Mine Shaft